BernardMasika/BernardMasika/README.md

 <br />

 - 🔐 do you want to know how stupid you are!, code 🐼
-- 🌱 I’m currently exploring the React Universe!
+- 🌱 I’m currently exploring the Extended Reality-verse!
 - 🦘 I code for fun!, because that way your creativeness is an A+
 - 🤗 Anyone in need of a contributor?
 - ⚡ Fun fact: I like to dance 🤸‍♂️